 What many drivers may not realise is that a dangerous driving offence or losing your licence could double your comprehensive car insurance excess.

-Damian Smith, chief executive of RateCity, says that comprehensive car insurance providers won't directly penalise their customers for losing a few demerit points from speeding if your licence is intact.
-But that dangerous driving or loss of licence could double your excess or refuse cover in some circumstances.
+In general, car insurance providers won't directly penalise customers for losing a few demerit points from speeding if your licence is intact, but dangerous driving or loss of licence could double your excess or refuse cover in some circumstances.

-"Many drivers may not realise that losing all of your points or driving under the influence of drugs or alcohol could impact the cost of your comprehensive car insurance for the next five years or longer, depending on your car insurance provider," he says.
+"Many drivers may not realise that losing all of your points or driving under the influence of drugs or alcohol could impact the cost of your comprehensive car insurance for the next five years or longer, depending on your car insurance provider," said Sally Tindall, RateCity Money Editor.